Carreau/phd-dissertation/parts/cells.rst

 number of myosin filament bundled together.

-..
 Profilin
-.. """"""""
+""""""""

-..
-..
-Profiling is a protein that will bind to single monomers of actin in solution.
-..
-By doing so it will first prevent the association of monomers into dimers and
-.. trimmers, thus preventing the nucleation of actin filament.
-It thus allow a
-.. better control of localisation of actin filament both in vivo and in vitro in
-.. the presence of actin seeds of actin nucleator.
+Profiling is a protein that will bind to the barbed end of single monomers of actin in solution.
+By doing so it will first prevent the association of monomers into dimers and trimmers, thus preventing the nucleation of actin filament.
+It thus allow a better control of localisation of actin filament both in vivo and in vitro in the presence of actin seeds of actin nucleator.

-..
-..
-The second effect will be to decrease the concentration of monomers in
-.. solution, effectively decreasing the growing rate at the barbed end, and
-.. increasing depolymerisation rate at the pointed end.
-..
-..
-Describing the role on profilin alone on actin monomers and actin filament is
-.. not sufficient to understand it's role in cell, indeed profiling interact with
-.. formin giving and unsuspected result.
-In presence of profilin the effect of
-.. formin is exacerbated and the polymerisation (or depolymerisation) rate of
-.. actin is even more increased.
-This can be explain by the fact that the addition
-.. of actin monomers is a two step process where monomers will first attach to
-.. formin before being added to the actin filament.
-The constant rate of
-.. (at|de)ttachment is hight for the actin/profilin complex than with single actin
-.. monomer.
-..
-..
-We here start to understand why the complexity of a system increase quickly
-.. with the number of protein involve, the presence of both formins and profilin
-.. in a system will localise and increase actin polymerisation at the location of
-.. formins as well as prevent the polymerisation in area where no formin is
-.. present.
-This can for example happen between the leading edge of a cell where
-.. formins are attached and where the actin depolymerise in th cytoplasm.
-The
-.. increase polymerisation at the leading edge will also act toward the depletion
-.. of actin monomers in the cytoplasm exaggerating even more the depolymerisation
-.. rate at the far from the membrane.
-This leads to a higher turnover of actin
-.. networks.
+Profilin as for a long time been believed to be only a sequestering protein that inhibit polymerisation :cite:`Yarmola2009`, though it has a more complex behavior, and if it prevent polymerisation of actin filaments by the pointed end, it can facilitate polymerisation.
+One of the cause of increase in polymerisation speed by profilin is the fact it binds preferably to ADP-Actin and increase the exchange rate of ADP into ATP. :cite:`probably something, look in Yarmola`.

 Latranculine
 ^^^^^^^^^^^^